Choose a clear, professional format

 Include additional sections according to your profile

-Use bullets and subheadings for enhanced readability
+Use bullets and sub-headings for greater legibility

 Structure your CV effectively to impress the recruiter

-Last but not least have your CV proofread !
+Finally, remember to have your CV proofread !